-The Tow Master will board the barge on arrival/departure (in the absence of an embarked individual) and will act as Tow Master who will remain responsible for the safety of the barge or deadship at all times.
+The Tow Master will board the barge on arrival/departure (in the absence of an embarked individual) and will remain responsible for the safety of the barge or deadship at all times.

 Whilst alongside a responsible organisation is to be nominated and Harbour Authority notified accordingly.
 See Forth Ports Barge Pro forma.